motekulo/phonestrument/devnotes.md

 Tagged exp 15 with two bubbles, working with changes to filter and attack based on velocity x and y, able to change chord progression.

 #### Towards exp 16

+Sample based instruments
+remove and add bubbles

+add melody on touch (with separate grid - exp 17)